Diwahars/flipkart-books-python-api/README.txt

 and

-python setup.py install          #to install
+sudo python setup.py install          #to install

 Example Program: